percona/pmm-doc/docs/details/dashboards/dashboard-inventory.md

 By expanding the entry from the options column, you can check the node labels and attributes.

+Starting with PMM 2.380, you can see the number of agents running on any particular node.
+When you click on any node, the UI navigates to the view of agents, which is filtered to display only agents related to that specific node.

+To see the details of the agents running, do the following:

+- Select the node and click OK.
+A page that provides the user with crucial information regarding the total number of agents deployed is displayed.
+- Click on the down arrow under the Options column for further details about a specific agent.
+- Select the node and click the down key to check details about an agent and their current health status.

 ## Removing items from the inventory

 To remove items from the inventory: